The 7 Habits of Highly Effective People – Book Summary

 - business owner

-2. Begin with the end in mind by imagining your own funeral.
+- and so on - Begin with the end in mind by imagining your own funeral.
 Yes, it's super creepy, but stay with Stephen here, it's worth it.
 What would you like your family members, colleagues, clients, and friends to say about you for each of the roles you have just identified?
 About your character?
 About your contributions and achievements?
 About the difference you made in their lives?
 How would each role look like at the end?

-3. Set goals for each role.
+Take a few minutes, use your imagination, and write down a few high level statements for each role.
+It's your own definition of success.
+That's how you truly begin with the end in mind ! - Set goals for each role.
 Take the outcomes of the previous step and come up with 4 to 5 high level goals for each role from your list.
 To help with this step ask yourself the following questions:

 - what's important in each role ?